jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

-1. Working on the inclination angle posterior feature for BAYESTAR
 1. Contributing to the [LGWA](LGWA) whitepaper and reviewing the ISSI conference proceedings
     1. Doing a full PE run for a BNS as seen by LGWA
-1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
-    1. Comparing CTA slewing strategies with divergent pointing
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Making a PR with horizon-finding improvements
         1. Horizon-finding in the case of long-lived signals: when is the optimal time to detect them?